imgo7/Group8-ABM/Set-upNetLogo.md

 ## NetLogo Web - Kian
 No particular set-up is required for NetLogo Web.
 All that is required is modern web-browser.
 Up until now, the list of tested browsers consists of Edge and Chrome.
+Internet explorer is not recommended.